milinda/azure-sdk-for-python/README.md

-# Windows Azure SDK for Python
+# Fork of Windows Azure SDK for Python

+**I am adding Service Management API support for Windows Azure SDK for Python to use in my research work.**

 This project provides a set of Python packages that make it easy to access the Windows Azure storage and queue services.
 For documentation on how